solana-developers/solana-cookbook/docs/th/integrations/web3auth.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-Similarly, you สามารถ also use [signTransaction](https://docs.tor.us/solana-wallet/api-reference/solana/sign-transaction) and `signAllTransactions` methods on the torus instance for signing single, multiple transactions respectively.
+Similarly, you สามารถ also use [signTransaction](https://docs.tor.us/solana-wallet/api-reference/solana/sign-transaction) และ `signAllTransactions` methods on the torus instance for signing single, multiple transactions respectively.

-### Using torus Solana API to send a transaction.​
+### โดยใช้ torus Solana API to send a transaction.​

-To send a transaction, one simply needs to call the `sendTransaction` method on the torus instance and pass in the `Transaction`.
+To send a transaction, one simply needs to call the `sendTransaction` method on the torus instance และ pass in the `Transaction`.

 The wallet opens a confirmation window.
-After approval, the SDK signs and sends the transaction to the chain.
+After approval, the SDK signs และ sends the transaction to the chain.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>